lycan-city/werewolf-brain/README.md

 The function ```getBalancedGame``` allows you to start a new game using all the cards currently registered.
 In this example we are starting a new game with ***8*** players.
-The function will return a game object wich is described above.
+The function will return a game object which is described above.

     var wwb = require('werewolf-brain');
     var players = 8;